 Here are some of the key terms and conditions you should keep an eye on:

 - Bookmakers promotions

 Whenever you are in doubt about something, I suggest you check the terms and conditions.

 The reputable bookmakers are required to state all their terms in the small print, making it clear for their customers.

 Bookmakers that are trying to scam you are likely to leave out vital terms and conditions.
 However, if it’s missing this should throw up a red flag and instantly tell you to avoid that bookmaker.

-One of the key areas you should check out are the withdrawals the bookmaker offer.
+One of the key areas you should check out is the withdrawals the bookmaker offer.
 Withdrawals should be quick and easy.
-If your withdrawal is taking longer than expected or the bookie are making excuses, you should get in touch with the appropriate gambling authorities.
+If your withdrawal is taking longer than expected or the bookie is making excuses, you should get in touch with the appropriate gambling authorities.